oSoc19/reliability-score-backend/README.md

 # Reliability Score backend

 The backend is running on a Herokuapp Free Dyno at: [https://reliability-score.herokuapp.com/](https://reliability-score.herokuapp.com)

-:warning: When the backend is down (free plan, after 1 hour of inactivity), you need to wait until the Dyno is ready.
+:warning: *When the backend is down (free plan, after 1 hour of inactivity), you need to wait until the Dyno is ready.
-This process doesn't take longer than 20 seconds.
+This process doesn't take longer than 20 seconds.*

-TODO: explain project
+The backend of Reliability Score project adds reliability information on top of the iRail API.
+We use 4 years of historical delay information from Infrabel to determine the reliability of a train.
+By performing statistics on the data, we can help commuters to plan their future journeys with the train.

 ## API